carpentries/training-template/index.md

 -->

-{% elif page.curriculum == "lesson developer training" %}
+{% elsif page.curriculum == "lesson developer training" %}
 <p>
   Please see <a href="{{ site.lessondev_training_site }}/instructor/index.html#schedule">the Lesson Developer Training Curriculum</a> for course material and sample schedule for a 6 half-day event.
 </p>
 <p>
   The training is divided into two parts and includes an extended break between the two parts.
-  Part 1 ends with a wrap-up session after the section on <italic>Preparing to Teach</italic>.
+  Part 1 ends with a wrap-up session after the section on <em>Preparing to Teach</em>.
   Part 2 begins with a reflection on the lesson trial runs trainees completed during the break, then switches focus to discuss effective strategies and tools for collaboration.
 </p>
 {% endif %}